Whether it’s a new pair of running shoes or street shoes, it can take some time to get used to them so they aren’t uncomfortable or causing blisters.

 In this article, we’ll discuss the best ways to incorporate a new pair of shoes into your running routine.

-We’ll talk about how to handle new shoes before an upcoming race, new versions of shoes you’ve worn before, and new shoes that you’ve never worn before in addition to overall tips for purchasing new shoes.
+We’ll talk about how to handle new shoes before an upcoming race, new versions of shoes you’ve worn before, and new shoes that you’ve never worn.
+We’ll add in additional tips for purchasing new shoes.
 Let’s get started!

 Breaking in Running Shoes

-Typically, when you buy new running shoes, they are good out of the box, and there is no breaking in time needed.
+Typically, when you buy new running shoes, they are good right out of the box.
+There is no “breaking in” time needed.
+In the past, when shoes were not made with such comfortable materials, they did take a bit of time to soften up.
+But not these days.
+Shoes are soft and plush straight from the factory.
 Personally, though, I like to break in my running shoes to get my feet adjusted to them and to avoid blisters.

-I’ll start with wearing them around the house for a day or two and then I’ll do a couple of short runs of 1-3 miles before I finally start running in them consistently.
+I’ll start with wearing them around the house for a day or two.
+I’ll then take them out for a couple of short runs of 1-3 miles.
+After that, I’ll start running in them consistently.

-This has helped me to avoid blisters and get used to a new pair of shoes, so you too might consider building up use.
+This has helped me to avoid blisters and get used to a new pair of shoes.
+You too might consider building up use.

 How to Handle New Shoes and an Upcoming Race

+What’s rule #1 in racing?
+“Nothing new on race day.”
+Don’t try new foods, don’t try a new sleep routine, don’t wear a brand new shirt.
+And definitely don’t put on a pair of running shoes for the first time.
 If you have an upcoming race, especially one that you’ve spent a lot of time training for or one that you’re hoping to PR in, you shouldn’t use a brand new pair of shoes.
-And that’s true even if it’s a new pair of the same brand or model that you’ve worn before.
+And that’s true even if it’s a new pair of the same brand and model that you’ve worn before.

 In order to give your feet and body time to get used to the new shoes, ideally, you should buy a new pair 3-4 weeks before the race.
 Even if your current pair is still runnable, it’s sound advice to have a new pair ready.